ssteinbauer/BookNotes/Book Log.md

 ## 2018-05

 Jordan, R., Sanderson, B. (2012).
 A Memory of Light.
-New York, New York.
-Tor.
+New York, New York: Tor.

 Jordan, R., Sanderson, B. (2010).
 Towers of Midnight.
-New York, New York.
-Tor.
+New York, New York: Tor.

 Jordan, R., Sanderson, B. (2009).
 The Gathering Storm.
-New York, New York.
-Tor.
+New York, New York: Tor.

 Morgan, Richard.
 (2003).
 Altered Carbon.
-Del Rey
+New York, New York: Del Rey.

 ## 2018-04

 Jordan, Robert.
 (2005).
 Knife of Dreams.
-New York, New York.
-Tor.
+New York, New York: Tor.

 ## 2018-03